ctoothaker1/3344-group-project-4-20/README.md

-# updated with charlie's changes from 4/8/2025
+# updated with Ian's changes to MyFavorites from 4/14/2025